10 Winter Activities in Brighton

 Visit a Farmers Market

 Brighton has a loyal independent trading community, and Winters in Brighton wouldn’t be complete without a wide range of markets and stalls to visit.
-The Farm is a great café in the heart of the North Laine and produces all its produce fresh on nearby farms.

 Explore Brighton’s Food & Drink Culture